mlabs-haskell/plutus-simple-model/README.md

 Note that `Tx` is not a Plutus TX type.
 It contains Plutus `Tx` and extra info that we may need to specify withdrawals of rewards and staking credentials.
-We need to use the custom type because staking/crednetials is not supported by Plutus TX out of the box.
+We need to use the custom type because staking/credentials is not supported by Plutus TX out of the box.

 Note that comparing to EmulatorTrace we don't need to use waitNSlots to force TX submission.
-It's submited right away and slot counter is updated.
+It's submitted right away and slot counter is updated.
 If we want to submit block of TXs we can use the function:

 ```haskell